All Blacks Next match

 He made his All Blacks debut in 2012 aged 20 and helped the Chiefs to back-to-back Investec Super Rugby titles in 2012 and 2013.
 A devastating tackler and scavenger, he has continued to take his game to new levels in recent seasons.

 Cane first captained the All Blacks against Namibia at RWC 2015 and also led the side against Italy in 2016.
+In 2020 Cane was elevated to the fulltime captain of the All Blacks.

 Sam Cane NEWSView all